MubarakAldossary/pdsnd_github/README.md

 - New York City

 It takes the user input and computes a variety of descriptive statistics to interactively provide these information:
-- 1) Popular times of travel (i.e., occurs most often in the start time)
+- Popular times of travel (i.e., occurs most often in the start time)

-        most common month
+    1)most common month

-        most common day of week
+    2)most common day of week

-        most common hour of day
+    3)most common hour of day
-- 2) Popular stations and trip
+- Popular stations and trip

-        most common start station
+    1)most common start station

-        most common end station
+    2)most common end station

-        most common trip from start to end (i.e., most frequent combination of start station and end station)
+    3)most common trip from start to end (i.e., most frequent combination of start station and end station)
-- 3) Trip duration
+- Trip duration

-        total travel time
+    1)total travel time

-        average travel time
+    2)average travel time
-- 4) User info
+- User info

-        counts of each user type
+    1)counts of each user type

-        counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago).
+    2)counts of each gender (only available for NYC and Chicago)

+    3)earliest, most recent, most common year of birth (only available for NYC and Chicago)
 ### Software
 - Python 3
 ### Files used